 Grantees may be subject to periodic management reviews or audits.
 The reviews or audits may be announced or unannounced.

-Grantees that expend Federal funds totaling \$750,000 or more during the course of its fiscal year must arrange for a financial audit in compliance with the requirements of 45 CFR Part 75 Subpart F.
+Grantees that expend Federal funds totaling \$750,000 or more during the fiscal year must arrange for a financial audit in compliance with the requirements of 45 CFR Part 75 Subpart F.

 Close-out